 According to a new Harvard Kennedy School study—with Harvard Pop Center faculty member Rohini Pande and recent Harvard Bell Fellow Natalia Rigol among its authors—men in India are 33 percentage points more likely than women to own a cell phone, on average.
-Learn how this imbalance can influence other forms of inequalities in this news … Continue reading “India’s gender gap in mobile phone usage is fourth highest in world”
+Learn how this imbalance can influence other forms of inequalities in this news piece on counterview.com.

-A recent working paper by Harvard Pop Center Bell Fellow Natalia Rigol, PhD, along with faculty member Rohini Pande, PhD, is the subject of this post on Ideas for India that offers some explanations as to why previous studies have shown that female-operated enterprises in India and Sri Lanka have not benefited from access to … Continue reading “Women business owners in India & Sri Lanka commonly invest their microfinance loans & grants in male household member’s business enterprises”
+A recent working paper by Harvard Pop Center Bell Fellow Natalia Rigol, PhD, along with faculty member Rohini Pande, PhD, is the subject of this post on Ideas for India that offers some explanations as to why previous studies have shown that female-operated enterprises in India and Sri Lanka have not benefited from access to grants and loans as much as male-operated businesses.